top of page

 Throughout my elementary school years and into my first two years of college, I was ridiculously insecure and hypercritical of myself.
 I had anxious thoughts running through my mind, at all hours of the day, fixating on what others thought of me and worrying about how I was perceived.

-These actions and mindset, accompanied with doing things for myself, allow me to feel my best physically, emotionally, and mentally.
+These actions and mindset, accompanied with doing other things for myself, allow me to feel my best physically, emotionally, and mentally.

 Now here’s where I mean “investing in yourself” literally/ financially:

 Another thing that I think is so important is investing in your physical health.
 Everyone is aware of the ‘Freshman 15’, where it’s common for people to gain fifteen pounds within their first year of college.
-Well for me, I didn’t think I would have a problem with this, as I was super skinny and fit in high school, but boy, was I wrong…
+Well for me, I didn’t think I would have a problem with this, as I was super fit in high school, but boy, was I wrong…

 My freshman year was mainly online due to Covid-19.
 This meant no walking to and from classes, which normally would be at least a little bit of daily activity.
 But because of Covid, I took my classes from the comfort of my bed, slept all the time, and rarely worked out.
-Not to mention, going to school in the South, there aren't a lot of healthy food options, so I was eating my fair share of fried and fast foods.
+Not to mention, going to school in the South, there weren’t a lot of healthy food options, so I was eating my fair share of fried and fast foods.
 With that being said, I ended up gaining about 20 pounds my freshman year.
 I felt so gross in my own body and I didn’t even recognize myself.

 Now here I am, realizing of course, mother is always right.